Thyroid friendly foods for hypothyroidism

 Examples: Brazil nuts, sunflower seeds, eggs, tuna, turkey

-Selenium is a powerful antioxidant that protects the thyroid gland from oxidative stress and helps convert T4 (inactive thyroid hormone) to T3 (active thyroid hormone).
-Brazil nuts are one of the richest sources of selenium — just 1 or 2 per day can meet your daily needs.
+Selenium is a powerful antioxidant and should be included in diet for hypothyroidism, that protects the thyroid gland from oxidative stress and helps convert T4 (inactive thyroid hormone) to T3 (active thyroid hormone).
+Brazil nuts are one of the richest sources of selenium just 1 or 2 per day can meet your daily needs.

 3. Zinc-rich foods